jezzarax/jezzarax.github.io/cv.md

 ## Summary

-Expert Data Scientist with 16 years of experience in diverse digital environments in Germany and Russia.
-I've leveraged my deep understanding of data science, machine learning, and data engineering to solve complex problems and drive efficiency.
-My proactive and structured approach has led to notable successes, including leading teams of up to 7 members, and consistently delivering high-quality results.
-I'm well-versed in managing the full process of data modeling, from requirement collection to model deployment.
-I excel at communicating with both technical and non-technical stakeholders, often using agile methodologies.
-My goal is to tackle the challenge of developing and delivering innovative data analytics and language-driven decision assistance solutions.
+Data professional with 16 years of hands-on experience specializing in data science, machine learning, data engineering, and enterprise information system development.
+I've applied my in-depth technical knowledge to solve complex problems in fast-paced digital environments in Germany and Russia, using proactive and structured approaches.
+I have a strong track record in guiding teams through complete product life cycles, from requirements collection to model deployment.
+As a technologist, my primary focus is on employing cutting-edge data modeling and machine learning techniques to address intricate business challenges.
+I'm adept at collaborating with both technical and non-technical stakeholders, leveraging agile methodologies for effective project management.
+I'm currently seeking a role that allows me to further develop and implement innovative data analytics and language-driven decision assistance solutions.

 ## Job history